mypappa/morethanai/README.md

 <img width="505" alt="Screenshot 2023-05-25 at 11 25 21" src="https://github.com/mypappa/morethanai/assets/115219314/2d10b4f7-016b-49b1-bfa7-99d5b41ed8f2">

-I download <i>processing.py-3017-macosx</i> and unzip the folder.
-I create a folder on my desktop and copy paste the file "processing-py.jar" into that folder.
-Then I open the folder with my text-editor (Visual Code Studio).
+I need to download [download](http://py.processing.org/processing.py-macosx.tgz) <i>processing.py-3017-macosx</i> as a standalone version of Processing.py.
+I do that and unzip the file that has been downloaded to my desktop.
+I create a new folder on my desktop and name it (e.g."processing-trial") and copy paste ONLY the file "processing-py.jar" frmo the "processing.py-3017-macosx" folder into that "processing-trial"-folder.
+Then I open the "processing-trial"-folder with my text-editor (Visual Code Studio).
 I create a new file and name it (e.g."mouse_follow.py").
-I copy paste a trial code from [processing](https://py.processing.org/tutorials/command-line/)
+I copy paste a trial code from [processing](https://py.processing.org/tutorials/command-line/) in that file.

 ```
 def setup():